grombor/hello-world/README.md

 # hello-world
-File-classes contains some challenges from coderbyte.com and couple of .cs script files from  my hobby-project game Pong.
+File-classes contains some small samples of java code and couple of .cs script files from  my hobby-project game Pong.